Regression Testing Definition: The Ultimate Guide

 Software is complex.
 A seemingly small change in one area can have ripple effects across the entire system, causing unexpected and often undesirable outcomes.
 Regression testing helps identify these unintended consequences before they impact your users.
 Whenever you modify your software—whether it's a bug fix, a new feature, or a system update—regression testing is essential.
 It verifies that these modifications haven't inadvertently broken existing functionality in related or even unrelated parts of the system.
 By catching these unintended side effects early, you can avoid costly rework and maintain a stable software foundation.
 This proactive approach is crucial for maintaining software stability and preventing regressions that could disrupt your users’ workflows.

-When to Run Regression Tests
+When Should You Run Regression Tests?

 Knowing when to run regression tests is key to an effective software quality assurance process.
 It's not always necessary to perform a full regression suite after every minor code change.
 Instead, consider these common scenarios as triggers for your regression testing efforts.